Using a Single-Parity-Check to Reduce the Guesswork of Guessing Codeword Decoding: Empirical Results

-Simulations for a shorter codeword were done by modifying a $(32, 21)$ extended \ac{BCH} code.
-Rather than adding a parity bit to the $(31, 21)$ \ac{BCH} code to form the $(32, 21)$ e\ac{BCH} code, an \ac{SPC} bit was added to the underlying \ac{BCH} code.
-That is, an all-ones column was added to the generator matrix of the original \ac{BCH} code, producing a code to which we refer as an \ac{SPC}-aided \ac{BCH} code.
-Results demonstrate that the \ac{SPC}-aided \ac{BCH} code suffers little distortion relative to the e\ac{BCH} code of matching dimensions, only $0.15$ dB in our measurements, see Figure \ref{fig:err_rate_eBCH_performance}.
+The $(32, 21)$ extended \ac{BCH} code was modified to support the SPC outer code structure required to realize complexity gains with \ac{SA-GCD}.
+Rather than adding a parity bit to the $(31, 21)$ \ac{BCH} code to form the $(32, 21)$ e\ac{BCH} code, an SPC bit was added to the underlying \ac{BCH} code.
+That is, an all-ones column was added to the generator matrix of the original \ac{BCH} code, producing a code to which we refer as a $(32, 21)$ SPC-aided \ac{BCH} code.
+Results demonstrate that the SPC-aided \ac{BCH} code suffers mild distortion relative to the e\ac{BCH} code of matching dimensions, only $0.15$ dB in our measurements, see Figure \ref{fig:err_rate_eBCH_performance}.
 Figures \ref{fig:guesswork_eBCH_performance} and \ref{fig:overwork_eBCH_performance} indicate that guesswork complexity is reduced as expected by the use of \ac{SA-GCD}.

+Simulations were also run to compare \ac{SA-GCD} performance on the $(64, 48)$ \ac{CRC} code generated by the polynomial $x^{16} + x^{12} + x^{5} + 1$ as used for downlink CA-Polar codes in the 5G standard \cite{3gpp.38.212}.
+Figure \ref{fig:BLERs_CRC} indicates that swapping out a parity-check bit in the \ac{CRC} code for an SPC bit introduces little distortion, and Figures \ref{fig:guesswork_CRC} and \ref{fig:overwork_CRC} indicate the total and relative guesswork savings of \ac{SA-GCD} for this code.

 The highest guesswork percentage is saved at SNRs in the middle of each code’s waterfall curve.
 Decoding involves greater guesswork in this \ac{SNR} regime than at high \acp{SNR}, but the decoder output is still highly reliable. \Ac{SA-GCD} provides the greatest total guesswork savings at low \acp{SNR}, where guesswork is most burdensome.
-At very low \ac{SNR}, the decoder output becomes unreliable because the code rate is too high.
-At \acp{SNR} where the decoder output is still somewhat reliable, \ac{SA-GCD} realizes a smaller proportional guesswork savings of a larger guesswork task, so total guesswork is reduced more than middling \acp{SNR}.
+At very low \ac{SNR}, the decoder output becomes unreliable because the code is not powerful enough.
+At \acp{SNR} with more practical \acp{BLER} around $10^{-3}$, \ac{SA-GCD} realizes a larger proportional guesswork savings of a smaller guesswork task, so total guesswork is reduced less at middling \acp{SNR}.